lycheeverse/lychee/README.md

           Only test links with the given schemes (e.g. https).
 Omit to check links with any other scheme.
 At the moment, we support http, https, file, and mailto.

+      --secrets <CONFIG_FILE>
+          Configuration file to use for secrets.
+          This allows specifying an additional configuration file which is then merged with the main configuration (--config).
+          In practice this is useful for extracting sensitive data (like headers) into a file which is not tracked by version control.

       --skip-missing
           Skip missing input files (default is to error if they don't exist)